 Findings presented in the report represent analysis of random samples of WorkSafeBC requests for records (n=300), access to information and privacy complaints (n=46) and OIPC review files (n=50).
-Analyses provide an accurate illustration of WorkSafeBC's requests for records and complaints processed during 2014 to 2016 (within a 1.5% margin of error).
-As such, auditors are able to generalize findings from the random sample to WorkSafeBC's requests for records and complaints received during that same time period, plus or minus 1.5% 19 times out of 20.
+Analyses provide an accurate illustration of WorkSafeBC's requests for records and complaints processed during 2014 to 2016 (within a 1.5% margin of error).49 As such, auditors are able to generalize findings from the random sample to WorkSafeBC's requests for records and complaints for records and complaints received during that same time period, plus or minus 1.5% 19 times out of 20.